pkerschbaum/vscode/README.md

 3. Pull out the CSS rules via `fileIconTheme.ensureLoaded` and put them into the `<head>` of your application.
    The icon theme is now "active".
 4. Use `getIconClasses` to retrieve classnames which you have to put on the HTML element which should receive the icon.
+5. Finally, put the class `show-file-icons` in some common ancestor of the HTML elements which should receive the file icons (e.g., on a root `<div>` element).
+The css selectors of the theme engine expect that class to be present (this class can be removed/added to "toggle" the presence of file icons).

 See for example [pkerschbaum/file-explorer/src/platform/file-icon-theme.ts#L68-L111](https://github.com/pkerschbaum/file-explorer/blob/9da0e2e3e65a600040b336a33b5bfe97b68e51a0/src/platform/file-icon-theme.ts#L68-L111) and [pkerschbaum/file-explorer/src/platform/file-icon-theme.ts#L121-L123](https://github.com/pkerschbaum/file-explorer/blob/9da0e2e3e65a600040b336a33b5bfe97b68e51a0/src/platform/file-icon-theme.ts#L121-L123).